YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

     // the Composite addon.
   }, '0.0.1', {requires: ['mojito','mojito-composite-addon']});

-We’re not going to dynamically create mojit instances, so it makes more sense to just use ``ac.composite.done`` to execute the child mojits.
+We’re not going to dynamically create mojit instances in our application, so it makes more sense to just use ``ac.composite.done`` to execute the child mojits.
 Based on what we’ve learned, the controller for the parent mojit ``Body`` shown below should make more sense.
 Based on our configuration, the ``body`` instance